-This article was updated on January 4, 2022.
+This article was updated on April 3, 2022.

 Sherpa is a travel tech company that powers tools for such global companies as American Airlines and Airbnb.
 They've developed an incredibly simple, useful, and free tool that tells you everything you need to know wherever you're going.
 You input a few variables — the country of your passport, departure and arrival countries, and vaccination status — and the tool generates the essential info you'll need about testing, quarantine, visas, any documentation you'll need to enter the country, and helpful links.
 A separate page on their site lists the latest health and travel restrictions by country.
 Bookmark this one.

 And If You're Traveling To...

 Here's country-specific info for popular destinations around the world.
 You'll notice a theme as rules are relaxing: If you're not vaccinated, you should reconsider traveling to keep yourself and everyone else safe.

 Foreigners can go back to Canada!
 If they're fully vaccinated, that is, and have proof of a negative antigen/rapid test (taken within 24 hours of arriving in the country) or PCR/molecular test (taken within 72 hours or a flight's departure).
 This is for everyone over age 5.
 Here's more info.

 The United States